Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Dataset Construction

 \textbf{Human annotation.} Following the collection phase, human labeling is required for each sample.
 A common yet simplistic strategy involves asking annotators to visually inspect a pair of images and select their preferred option based on their first impressions.
 However, this method is highly subjective and lacks interpretability, offering limited justification for the final selection.
 To enhance both the explainability and consistency of the annotation process, we propose a structured evaluation protocol for creative image pairs, termed the \textbf{Creative Evaluation Protocol}, as detailed in Algorithm \ref{alg:Questions}.
 Specifically, our annotation process includes a pre-annotation stage preceding the formal annotation stage.
 In this preliminary phase, a random subset (10\%) of the collected samples is selected and annotated by professional creative image designers using the proposed Creative Feature System, along with free-form reasoning.
 Based on these annotations, we identify the key factors influencing the evaluation of creative images, which are then distilled into a concise and streamlined evaluation protocol.

 As outlined in Algorithm \ref{alg:Questions}, the evaluation follows a four-step framework: (1) similarity assessment (Q1–Q2), (2) Image-Text consistence evaluation (Q3–Q4), (3) image quality inspection (Q5–Q9), and (4) final decision-making (Q10).
-During the official annotation stage, annotators follow this step-by-step procedure consisting of 10 well-defined questions.
 This structured approach not only ensures the systematic collection of rich annotation data but also significantly enhances the transparency and justifiability of the annotation decisions.
 After the annotation process, we filter out image pairs in which the responses to Q1 or Q2 are labeled as ``YES'', aiming to exclude pairs that are visually or semantically indistinguishable and thus not informative for model training.

 \textbf{Chain-of-Thought generation.} To enable Supervised Fine-Tuning (SFT) with Chain-of-Thought (CoT) reasoning, it is essential to convert the structured human annotations into coherent and natural language-based reasoning chains.
-To this end, we utilize \textit{Qwen2.5-VL-72B-Instruct}, a state-of-the-art open-source multimodal foundation model, to generate CoT-style reasoning data for each question in the Creative Evaluation Protocol.
+To this end, we utilize \textit{Qwen2.5-VL-72B-Instruct} to generate CoT-style reasoning data for each question in the Creative Evaluation Protocol.
 Importantly, we enforce strict consistency between the generated reasoning and the answer in each question, ensuring that each reasoning chain logically supports and aligns with the corresponding annotation decision.
+To further guarantee CoT quality, our labeling platform audits every generated reasoning chain against two criteria: (i) being non-hallucinated and (ii) faithful to the Creative Evaluation Protocol, yielding a pass rate of \textbf{95.3\%}; failed cases are iteratively refined with \textit{Qwen2.5-VL-72B-Instruct} under human supervision until both criteria are met.

 \textbf{Dataset split.} After collecting the image pairs, we filter and retain 10,000 pairs based on predefined criteria, dividing them into a training set and a test set in an 8:2 ratio.
 Following human annotation, we remove ambiguous image pairs that are difficult to distinguish.
-The final training set contains 7,088 image pairs, and the test set contains 1,729 image pairs.
+The final training set contains 7,088 image pairs, and the test set contains 1,791 image pairs.